pprett/bolt/doc/install.rst

 If the build process fails due to undefined references make sure that the include paths in `setupy.py` are properly defined.

-If you need assistance feel free to contact the author at peter.prettenhofer@gmail.com.
+If you need assistance please contact the author at peter.prettenhofer@gmail.com.

 Latest development version
 --------------------------